In Pursuit of the Vine

 There is perhaps no experience quite so delightful as cycling along the Alto Adige Wine Road on a warm, sunny day.
 Italy’s oldest wine road reaps the benefits of the region’s dry, mild climate and more than 300 days of sunshine a year.
 Visitors will find a number of activities along the way—and some noteworthy culinary indulgences.

-The serene and picturesque wine road comprises four different routes for cyclists.
+The serene and picturesque wine road comprises three different routes for cyclists.
 Each one follows a trail that winds through breathtaking landscapes with opportunities to stop and see castles or visit wine cellars along the way.
 Cyclists will have the opportunity to taste the region’s most important native grape varieties: Lagrein, Vernatsch, and the local variety Gewürztraminer.
 International whites and reds grown in the area are also on offer: Pinot Blanc, Sauvignon, Pinot Noir, Merlot, and Cabernet all have a long history of cultivation in Alto Adige.

-The four cycling routes that make up the Alto Adige Wine Road meander along the Adige (Etsch) River and through the verdant orchards that thrive in the valley.
+The three cycling routes that make up the Alto Adige Wine Road meander along the Adige (Etsch) River and through the verdant orchards that thrive in the valley.
 The trails have no demanding grades: even beginning cyclists will enjoy winding through apple orchards and vineyards.
 You’ll pass old railroad lines, bike alongside lakes and ponds, and see medieval castles and stately mansions.
 Open wine cellars offer a welcome place to stop and take a break.

 All three paths are open throughout the year.
 They can be cycled as a single trail or combined together for those seeking a longer route.